By: Susan Dugdale | Last modified: 06-03-2019 | First published: 11-01-2008 |

-What you'll learn about structure, matching content to your speech purpose and your audience's needs will pay you back over and over again.
-I promise you, an outline will make giving a speech easier and less stressful.
+What you'll learn about speech structure, matching content to your speech purpose and your audience's needs will pay you back over and over again.
+I promise you, having an outline will make giving a speech easier and less stressful.

 Read the page all the way through to familiarize yourself with the terms and the process.
-When you're done, click the the link at the foot of the page to download and print the blank sample speech outline for your own use.
+When you're done, click the link at the foot of the page to download and print the blank sample speech outline template for your own use.

 The process of outlining a speech is broken down into 4 essential steps.